oszuidwest/zwfm-audiologger/README.md

 ./audiologger
 ```

 This starts both the continuous recording service and HTTP API server.
+The application runs as a unified service with:
+- Cron-based hourly recording at minute 0 of each hour
+- HTTP API server on the configured port (default 8080)
+- Automatic bitrate detection for optimal recording validation
+- Structured logging with station context for easy monitoring

 ## Configuration